Hotels in Galápagos Islands

 Floreana and Puerto Velasco Ibarra

-Floreana hotels and Puerto Velasco Ibarra hotels can be useful for travelers who want a more limited, quiet, and separate island stay within the archipelago.
-Inventory may be smaller, simpler, or more location-specific than Santa Cruz, San Cristóbal, or Isabela.
+Floreana hotels and Puerto Velasco Ibarra hotels can be useful for travelers who want a more limited, quiet, and separate island stay within the archipelago. hotel options may be smaller, simpler, or more location-specific than Santa Cruz, San Cristóbal, or Isabela.
 Floreana hotels should not be described as Puerto Ayora, Puerto Baquerizo Moreno, Puerto Villamil, or mainland Ecuador accommodation.
 Guests should check exact location, meals, luggage practicality, services, and whether the island fits the actual itinerary.

 Cruise-Linked and Pre-Cruise Stays